 Slavonians love their pork, and many dishes in Slavonia are simply based on pork meat.
 Red paprika is the main condiment in Slavonia.
 While present also in other Croatian regional cuisines, it's not nearly as popular as in Slavonia.

 Croatians have always believed in three meals a day, with lunch being the main daily meal.
-This, unfortunately, has changed in last years, as many people work 9-5, and simply aren’t home for lunchtime.
+This, unfortunately, has changed in last years, as many people work from 9-5, and simply aren't home for lunchtime.
 However, lunches are still big family affair on weekends.

 Typical Croatian food

 Every seafood restaurant in Croatia have a crni rizot (black risotto) on its menu.
 Crni rizot is basically a squid risotto.
-Squid ink basically colors the rice black.
-Besides squids, this risotto contains other seafood, particularly mussels, clams and other shellfish.
+Squid ink colors the rice black.
+Besides squids, this risotto often contains other seafood, particularly mussels, clams and other shellfish.
 Crni rizot is simply a must-try Croatian food.